 Can You Have Both Attached And Detached Earlobes?

-Instead, the combination of various genes inherited from your parents determines your earlobe attachment type, whether attached or detached.
+The combination of various genes inherited from your parents determines your earlobe attachment type(attached or detached).

-Most individuals typically have the same earlobe attachment type on both ears, either attached or detached.
+Most individuals have the same earlobe attachment type on both ears.

-However, in rare instances, some people may exhibit asymmetric earlobe attachment, where one earlobe is attached, and the other is detached.
+However, in rare instances, one earlobe is attached, and the other is detached.

 It’s important to remember that these figures are estimates, and actual frequencies may differ within specific populations.